 If you’re looking for free scheduling software, you can find it.
 There are low-feature/low-service versions designed for one-person operations with very low appointment volume.
 Keep in mind that you get what you pay for, so if you choose to head down this road, just remember the sage words of Mike Brady: “Caveat emptor.”

 Fees for scheduling systems usually vary based on the features you need and your usage (number of appointments, number of users, etc.).
-It’s common to see this in the form of price plans or price tiers.
+It’s common to see this in the form of price plans or price tiers (take a look a our pricing plans for example).
 If you elect to pay annually, you will usually get a discount.

 In most cases, a credit card is required as payment.
 For some organizations, though, such as departments within universities, it’s not always possible to pay with a credit card.
 So most schedulers can accommodate invoicing for certain types of clients.